stephengold/MonkeyWrench/README.md

 + MonkeyWrench always uses
   JMonkeyEngine's new animation system (com.jme3.anim package), not the old one (com.jme3.animation package).
-  Jme-plugins still uses the old animation system to load some assets.
+  Jme-plugins still uses the old animation system when loading some assets.
 + Scene-graph controls (such as `AnimComposer` and `SkinningControl`) might be added to different spatials.
 + It might have a different number of nodes, joints, or mesh vertices.